wearearima/spring-boot-docker-study/README.md

 Instead of creating a new Spring Boot demo from scratch, it is based on [Spring PetClinic](https://github.com/spring-projects/spring-petclinic).

+# Changes

+We've applied some advices of [this article](https://spring.io/blog/2018/12/12/how-fast-is-spring#tldr-how-do-i-make-my-app-go-faster):

+ - Disable actuators
+ - Disable JMX
+ - Use `slf4j-jdk14`for logging

+Additionaly, we'll run the application with `mysql` profiled enabled to avoid h2 database's creation and initialization time.

 #  Size

 ## Spring Boot artifact's size